Skip links

 Apply a practice associated with another field to a new field.

-Governments and corporates are different kinds of operations.
+Governments and corporations are different kinds of operations.
 What if corporate management practices were applied by governments?

 Another example is how venture capitalists use the principles of dating to get to know startup founders better before investing in them.